Codadillo/mtg-sdk-dart/README.md

 ## cards

 ### cards.where(Map properties)
 cards.where() returns a list of all cards with specefied properties.
 The cards are represented by a map of all their properties.
 It takes in one parameter which is a map of all desired properties.
-Note that in all queries capitilization is unnecessary.
+Note that in all queries capitilization is unnecessary, but correct capitilization is necessary when accessing the json.
 A list of all properties can be found at https://docs.magicthegathering.io/#api_v1cards_list.

 ```dart